 Its been a hard winter in Moscow, with temperatures lower than any recorded in a hundred years of meterological observations.

-Its been a hard winter in Moscow, with temperatures lower than any recorded in a hundred years of meterological observations.
+Background: Its been a hard winter in Moscow, with temperatures lower than any recorded in a hundred years of meterological observations.
 Mercury thermometers have frozen.
 But some hardy Muscovites have found away of enjoying some gentle exercise int he frozen out-doors.

 SYNOPSIS: The citizens of Moscow find it sensible to dress warmly against the freezing temperatures.
 The air temperature measured by special low-reading thermometers this winter has approached 45 degrees centigrade below freezing (-49 Fahrenheit).
 But some fresh-air enthusiasts enjoy stripping to their swimming trunks and plunging into the Moscow Swimming Pool.
 Its the largest open-air pool in Europe.
 Where up to 1,700 bathers may bask at once.
 The ticket collectors do brisk business through the winter months.